-If you want to gain an in depth knowledge about dehydrating or drying your own food using a Dehydrator, we recommend these books.
+If you want to gain an in depth knowledge about dehydrating or drying your own food using a Dehydrator, we recommend this book.
 Here are a few frequently asked questions about dehydrators below.
-If you can't find the answer you are looking for and would like to ask us something - click here
+If you can’t find the answer you are looking for and would like to ask us something – click here

 Q: What is a food dehydrator?

 A: Food dehydrators or dryers are kitchen appliances that are used to dehydrate or dry food by circulating warm air over the food surfaces.
 They offer precise temperature control at lower temperatures than a conventional oven.
 Drying with warm air at lower temperatures preserves more of the flavour and nutrition in dried foods.
 There are two main types of dehydrator; those with stacking trays that sit on top of or below a fan heater unit and those with removable shelves which dry with horizontal warm air flow from the rear and/or the sides.